-The 2017 Epcot Food & Wine Festival runs August 31 through November 13, 2017.
-There will be dozens of Global Marketplace booths, making for a lot of grazing options and ways to use Disney Dining Plan snack credits (Free Dining beneficiaries, take note!).
-This post offers a look at the menus (which feature food photos), along with our overall assessment of this year’s Food & Wine Festival after spending the entire day there.
+The 2017 Epcot Food & Wine Festival runs August 31 through November 13, 2017 at Epcot in Walt Disney World.
+We have menus for the booths, along with food photos of everything served at the dozens of Global Marketplace booths.
+This makes for a lot of grazing options and ways to use Disney Dining Plan snack credits (Free Dining beneficiaries, take note!), all of which we’ll cover in this post.
+(Last updated July 12, 2017.)

 Suffice to say, it’s an absolute requirement that you either go to the Epcot Food & Wine Festival with a surplus of Disney Dining Plan snack credits, or the understanding that you are going to spend at least double (maybe triple) what you’d spend on a counter service meal for a similarly filling experience.

 Prices this year seem to have increased once again (I’m sure you are shocked), with returning items up around 10-20%.
 Given trends in counter service price increases this year, it would actually seem these booths are below “Disney Inflation” for the year.
 (It’s the small victories, I guess?)
 Portion sizes have also gotten slightly smaller once again.

 To that end, in our capsule reviews of each food item on the individual menu pages, we will discuss value and portion sizes.
 This is not “value” in the absolute sense–without exception, everything at Food & Wine Festival is a poor value in real terms.
 It doesn’t do much good to point that out ad nauseam, especially if you already know you want to splurge.
 Instead, we’ll assume a skewed Food & Wine Festival “value baseline” and go from there.
 Think of it as like a heightened version of the premium you pay for everything at Walt Disney World…it’s all relative.